merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 6. Merging resulting single anvi'o profiles using [anvi-merge](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-merge).

-The metagenomic worfklow is quite talented and can be run in multiple 'modes'.
+The metagenomic worfklow is quite talented and can be ran in multiple 'modes'.
 The fullowing sections will detail different use cases.

 ### Default mode